quiffman/seiscomp3/doc/base/api-python.rst

    based on assumptions about the type of arrival \(phase\) as well as observed and \(on the basis of an earth model\) computed arrival times, or the residual, respectively.
-Additional pick attributes like the horizontal slowness and backazimuth of the observed wave—especially if derived from array data\-may further constrain the nature of the arrival.
+Additional pick attributes like the horizontal slowness and backazimuth of the observed wave\-especially if derived from array data\-may further constrain the nature of the arrival.

    .. py:staticmethod:: Cast(obj)